 These detected radio waves often come from almost incomprehensibly distant galaxies, many light-years away.
 To us, they're like whispers drifting through the wind.
 That's why astronomers must use behemoth antennas to find them.

-"If you took your cell phone and put it on the moon, it would be one of the brightest radio sources in the sky," Cendes explained.
+"Since the dawn of radio astronomy, this is what astronomers do.
+They tell people, 'It's not aliens.'""If you took your cell phone and put it on the moon, it would be one of the brightest radio sources in the sky," Cendes explained.
 "These are very faint signals.
 The amount of energy collected in radio astronomy's history is less than the energy needed to melt a snowflake."

 Even so, they reveal momentous events in our galaxy, and beyond.